mulle-nat-stash/mulle-bootstrap/README.md

 dependencies are added and also fetched.

 Everything should now be in place so **mulle-bootstrap** that can now build the dependencies with **cmake**.
 It will place the headers and the produced libraries into the `dependencies` folder.

+That's it in a nutshell.
+But **mulle-bootstrap** is certainly not lightweight.
+It can do a lot more.

 ## Commands for a project user